feedback-house/developer-portal/docs/api-area-user-remove.md

 #### `users` [[UserId]]

-This field defines the `Users` that will be included in this Area.
+This field defines the `Users` that will be removed fromthis Area.

 This field expects an array of users in the format `users: ["507f1f77bcf86cd799439011", "507f1f77bcf86cd799439011"]`.